metabrainz/musicbrainz-vm/README.md

 9. Better be safe than sorry, wait some more.
 10. With some amount of luck you'll have a working VM without search indexes at this point.

-If you encounter an error, ping ruaok in #metabrainz on Freenode.
+If you encounter an error, ping ruaok or yvanzo in #metabrainz on Freenode.

 ## Creating search indexes